nipun-thejan/DeepLoc-2.0/README.md

-Trying to imporove on original deeploc2.0 in paper
+Trying to improve on original deeploc2.0 in paper

 # DeepLoc 2.0